 Of course, if you’re happy to patiently build up your balance with as little out-of-pocket spending as possible, and aren’t in too much of a hurry to redeem your miles for a trip, then it can make sense to stick to the lower-end products.

-But if you want to treat yourself to as many points-funded trips as possible, then time will be of the essence – and hey, you can buy points (which is effectively what you’re doing in paying these annual fees), but you can’t buy time!
+But if you want to treat yourself to as many points-funded trips as possible, then time will be of the essence – and while you can certainly buy points (which is effectively what you’re doing in paying these annual fees), you can’t buy time!